Seven arrested after mummified remains of spiritual leader found in Colorado home

 CNN also noted that, according to the local coroner's office, Carlson had been dead for at least four weeks.

-The man who made the discoveries referred to Carlson as "Lia," and added that she "goes by the name 'Mother God.'"
+The man who made the discovery referred to Carlson as "Lia," and added that she "goes by the name 'Mother God.'"

 Trending News